Skip to content

 There are three types of tags - TC (Timecode), Midi and Cue.
 They are managed in exactly the same way, although the format for each tag differs slightly.

-• Right-click the bar where you want to add a tag, left-click the tag text field and type in the tag data you want to add.
+• Right-click the bar where you want to add a tag, left-click the tag text field, and type in the tag data you want to add.

-Removing a tag from the track
+Other Ways of Removing a tag from the track

 • Select the already added tag data in the tag field and press the Backspace key followed by Enter or left-click the OK button.